Wisdom Teeth Chart

 Erupted

-This result means that the wisdom tooth has fully emerged from the gum and is visible in the mouth.
+This means that the wisdom tooth has fully emerged from the gum and is visible in the mouth.
 Teeth labeled erupted may require regular cleaning and check-ups.
 The potential for problems like decay and gum disease depends on factors like alignment, size, and shape.
 Ongoing dental care is essential to maintain their health and prevent complications.

 Partially erupted

-This result indicates that the wisdom tooth has partially emerged from the gum, with some of the crown still covered by gum tissue Partially erupted wisdom teeth are prone to infection, inflammation, and pain.
+This status indicates that the wisdom tooth has partially emerged from the gum, with some of the crown still covered by gum tissue Partially erupted wisdom teeth are prone to infection, inflammation, and pain.
 The risk increases as bacteria and debris can accumulate under the gum flap.
 Additionally, there's a potential for damage to adjacent teeth or crowding.

 Impacted

-This result signifies that the wisdom tooth cannot emerge from the gum and is trapped within the jawbone or soft tissue.
+This signifies that the wisdom tooth cannot emerge from the gum and is trapped within the jawbone or soft tissue.
 As a result, impacted wisdom teeth pose various complications, including damage to other teeth, cysts, tumors, nerve damage, or jawbone loss.
 Although not visible in the mouth, dental X-rays are crucial for detection.

 Missing

-This result means that the wisdom tooth is absent or never developed.
+This status means that the wisdom tooth is absent or never developed.
 Do note that missing wisdom teeth are not uncommon, and they generally do not pose problems unless associated with a genetic disorder or syndrome.
 Some individuals may naturally have fewer than four wisdom teeth or none at all.

 Who typically uses a Wisdom Teeth Chart?